-- ✓ All medication is to be delivered and taken home by the parent (guardian) at the end of the medical regimen or school year. - ✓ All medication is to be taken in the presence of a designated staff member and documented in a confidential log. - ✓ No medication of any kind is to be provided by the school, staff or volunteer personnel. - ✓ Prescription medication must be in the original pharmaceutically dispensed and labeled container.
+- Students are not permitted to carry medications (including analgesics, herbs, enzymes, oils, etc.) on their persons, except for inhalers and other medical devices with specific permission.
+Medications will be secured in the school office. - √ All medication is to be delivered and taken home by the parent (guardian) at the end of the medical regimen or school year. - ✓ All medication is to be taken in the presence of a designated staff member and documented in a confidential log. - ✓ No medication of any kind is to be provided by the school, staff or volunteer personnel. - ✓ Prescription medication must be in the original pharmaceutically dispensed and labeled container.
 The prescription label will be considered the written order of the medical practitioner in most cases. - ✓ Non-prescription medication must be in the original container in which it was purchased.
 Please provide medicine cups/spoons as necessary for liquid medication. - ✓ Parents must fill out, sign and date a new form for each medication or to change medication instructions. - ✓ All medication releases must be renewed at the beginning of each year.